EricLBuehler/mistral.rs/docs/CMD_LINE_DOCS.md

 Usage: mistralrs-server [OPTIONS] <COMMAND>

 Commands:
-  mistral         Select the mistral model x-lora-mistral  Select the mistral model, with X-LoRA gemma           Select the gemma model x-lora-gemma    Select the gemma model, with X-LoRA llama           Select the llama model x-lora-llama    Select the llama model, with X-LoRA mixtral         Select the mixtral model x-lora-mixtral  Select the mixtral model, with X-LoRA phi2            Select the phi2 model x-lora-phi2     Select the phi2 model, with X-LoRA lora-mistral    Select the mistral model, with LoRA lora-mixtral    Select the mixtral model, with LoRA lora-llama      Select the llama model, with LoRA gguf            Select a GGUF model x-lora-gguf     Select a GGUF model with X-LoRA lora-gguf       Select a GGUF model with LoRA ggml            Select a GGML model x-lora-ggml     Select a GGML model with X-LoRA lora-ggml       Select a GGML model with LoRA help            Print this message or the help of the given subcommand(s)
+  plain        Select a plain model x-lora       Select an X-LoRA architecture lora         Select a LoRA architecture gguf         Select a GGUF model x-lora-gguf  Select a GGUF model with X-LoRA lora-gguf    Select a GGUF model with LoRA ggml         Select a GGML model x-lora-ggml  Select a GGML model with X-LoRA lora-ggml    Select a GGML model with LoRA help         Print this message or the help of the given subcommand(s)

 Options:
       --serve-ip <SERVE_IP>